data-exp-lab/dxl-docs/source/coding_and_software.rst

 coding problems.

-Whenever possible, citations to algorithms (whether from papers or URLs such as Stack Overflow) should be included in comments close to that section of the code.
+Whenever possible, citations to algorithms (whether from papers or URLs such as Stack Overflow) must be included in comments close to that section of the code.
+(Note that in the specific case of Stack Overflow, code and answers are subject to Creative Commons licensing.)

 Whenever developing in Python, docstrings should be added to *all* public facing functions.
 These must at a minimum cover all parameters and expected